It’s National Seafood Month!

 Throughout National Seafood Month, we'll be reposting the most "sea-worthy" content from visitors who post seafood from Ventura Harbor.
 Pick up fresh catch from the seafood market?
 Document it!
 Grab fish and chips from you favorite harbor spot?
 Post about it.
 Don't forget to tag @VenturaHarbor so we can see it.
 Select posts will be re-shared to our online audience of over 50k people!

 From famous Fish N’ Chips and large, generous servings of seafood at Andria’s Seafood Restaurant & Market (a fan-favorite for over 40 years) to the popular Brophy Bros Restaurant & Clam Bar with fresh clams, oysters, and stellar seafood-inspired happy hour, Ventura Harbor is home to an abundance of seafood offerings.
 There is a variety of cuisines to select from as well: French, Mexican, Greek, Cuban, American, and fine-dining to walk up casual.
 Ventura Harbor is the year-round destination for all things seafood in So Cal!

 Plus – National Seafood Month pays homage to our commercial fishing industry!

 Seafood is a major economic driver in Ventura Harbor

-Based upon data from California Department of Fish & Wildlife, Ventura Harbor was rated in the top 10 in the state in 2019 for poundage of fish offload and landing value.
+Based upon data from California Department of Fish & Wildlife, Ventura Harbor was recently rated in the top 10 in the state for poundage of fish offload and landing value.
 The Ventura Port District is proud to support commercial fishing because it creates jobs in the region and feeds millions of dollars into the Ventura County economy.
-The top 3 fisheries in Ventura Harbor are:
+The top Three fisheries in Ventura Harbor are: